Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 \paragraph{Generalization task $\#$2: across behaviours.}

-To test the models ability to transfer when the total class distribution shifts between the train and the test, we tested the model when we fix the neurons but the targets are different between the train (2 classes) and the test (all 8 classes).
-Again, we can test generalization in this condition by training another linear decoder to decode a different set of labels.
-Our results in Table~\ref{table:behaviour} suggest that \ours can work well when tested in new behavioral conditions and provides significant gaps over other approaches, even when the training data is highly limited.
+To test the model's ability to transfer when the overall class distribution shifts between the train and the test, we trained on a limited amount of data with a limited set of targets (2 classes) and tested on all 8 classes.
+Again, we can test generalization in this condition by training a linear layer to decode from the individual transformer (trained on 2 classes) on the new test condition (full 8 classes).
+Our results in Table~\ref{table:behaviour} suggest that \ours can work well when tested in new behavioral conditions and provides significant gaps over other approaches, even when the training data is limited.